Any person, any age can be on a serious illness journey.

-Palliative Care is specialized medical care for individuals diagnosed with serious illness- at any age, and any serious illness.
-Palliative Care can be provided at first diagnosis of a serious illness, at the same time as curative treatments, and at the end of life.
-Palliative Care improves a person's quality of life by helping to manage pain, symptoms and stress, and offers patients and their families an extra layer of support.
+Palliative Care is specialized medical care for individuals diagnosed with serious illness- at any age, any serious illness, and any stage of health.
+Palliative Care offers patients and their families an extra layer of support.

-Every care provider can start a palliative care discussion!
+Any individual and care provider can start a Palliative Care discussion.

 “Palliative Care: 5 Things to Talk About With Your Patients & Clients”